Skip to main content

 6. Shipping Data

 Sellers now, by law, they have to start keeping good records of shipment data.
-Federal and states tax returns or PACT Act reports include and require details like products category (e-liquid cartages, nicotine, CBD, refill, or e-cig device), line item price or cost, item e-liquid milliliter, name and detailed invoice addresses.
+Federal and states tax returns or PACT Act reports include and require details like product category (e-liquid cartridges, nicotine, CBD, refill, or e-cig device), line item price or cost, item e-liquid milliliter, name and detailed invoice addresses.
 The PACT Act reports may require more details depending on the state.
 ENDS Excel template, developed by FTA as part of tobacco tax uniformity, is a good source of details about what data needed for vape products.

 Terminology & Abbreviations